MicrosoftDocs/SupportArticles-docs/support/sales-copilot/crm-permissions-and-configurations/missing-record-update-edit-access.md

 ms.author: shjais
 manager: shujoshi
 ---
 # Can't update records because of missing record access in Salesforce CRM

 This article helps you troubleshoot and resolve issues when users can't update CRM records in Microsoft Copilot for Sales because of missing record access in Salesforce CRM.

 > [!NOTE]
-> Sales Copilot is rebranded as Copilot for Sales in January 2024.
+> Microsoft Sales Copilot is rebranded as Microsoft Copilot for Sales in January 2024.
 The screenshots in this article will be updated with the new name soon.

 ## Who is affected?